Battle In Citrus Heights Over Nuisance Neighbor; Alleged Drug Activity Returns After Police Raid

 Police say they are continuing to watch the home, though it demands resources the police department simply doesn’t have.

 Neighbors can take civil remedies.
-The city has a “Sue Thy Neighbor Program.”MORE NEWS: Nevada City Paints Over Street Mural Adored By Store Owners That Wasn't Permitted
+The city has a “Sue Thy Neighbor Program.”MORE NEWS: Sacramento Road Work Driving Nearby Residents Out Of Town

 Multiple neighbors CBS13 spoke with say they’re working on a lawsuit.